josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 But being honest with myself, it turns out, was actually a lot more difficult than it should have been.

-That's because, despite everything above…I _loved_ it.
+Because, despite everything above…I _loved_ it.

 I loved using my agent like a guilty pleasure.
 I wanted to keep using it, any chance I got.

 I could _see_ with my own two eyes that I was trading away something valuable for something petty, like a kid blowing their allowance at a gumball machine.

 But I still _wanted_ what the machine had.
-It triggered something in my psychology.
+It triggered something in my brain.
 And I believed maybe if I used this thing enough, all the tiny little meaningless tasks would eventually add up to something important.

 Sometimes I'd feel a compulsion to fire up Claude Code and have it work on something, even when I had nothing in mind to accomplish.